United Arab Emirates Labour Law

 Non-Emiratis constitute a significant portion of the workforce in the UAE, bringing diverse skills and experiences:

-• Work Visas: Non-Emiratis generally require employer-sponsored work visas to work in the UAE, often tied to specific job roles and renewable according to labor regulations.
+• Work Visas: Non-Emiratis generally require employer-sponsored work visas to work in the UAE, often tied to specific job roles and renewable according to labour regulations.
+The UAE also permits job-seeker visas, which allow individuals to stay in the country for 60, 90, or 120 days to search for employment opportunities.

 • Global Talent Integration: UAE actively attracts global talent, enabling skilled expatriates to contribute across various sectors, enhancing innovation and economic growth.

-• Residency and Work Rights: Non-Emiratis are granted residency rights tied to their employment status and work contracts, enjoying labor protections stipulated in UAE labor laws.
+• Residency and Work Rights: Non-Emiratis are granted residency rights tied to their employment status and work contracts, enjoying labour protections stipulated in UAE labour laws.

 Balancing Work Systems